ManuelMena/google-cloud-eclipse/README.md

 ### Changing the Eclipse Platform compilation and testing target

-By default, the build is targeted against Eclipse Mars / 4.5.
+By default, the build is targeted against Eclipse Oxygen / 4.7.
 You can explicitly set the `eclipse.target` property to `neon` (4.6) or `oxygen` (4.7).
 ```